The transition to a circular economy

 To make significant strides towards a more circular economy, the NICER Programme will need to develop strong collaborations between academic partners, businesses and policymakers.
 It must also reach beyond the UK, teaming up with similar programmes around the world to share best practice.
 This knowledge can then be applied in both a local context or much wider in a national or international environment.

-Find out more about our European networks and our activities to connect with policymakers on our website.
+Find out more about our European networks and our other activities to promote a circular economy.